wyona/yanel-contributions/realms/foaf/README.txt

   README
   ------

   Download Yanel (http://yanel.wyona.org) and install this realm to run your own FOAF server resp. to be your own Open Social Network provider.
+Add the following resources to your local.resources.xml:
+    - src/resources/findfriend/
+    - src/resources/foaf/

   For a productive environment one might want to re-configure the repository config within